 The F/A-18A/B Hornet is operated by:

-No 2 Operational Conversion Unit, RAAF Base Williamtown for pilot training
+Number 2 Operational Conversion Unit, RAAF Base Williamtown for pilot training.

-The Hornet is capable of air-to-air refuelling from the new KC-30A Multi-Role Tanker Transport.
+The Hornet is capable of air-to-air refuelling from the KC-30A Multi-Role Tanker Transport.